sidsvash26/sidsvash26.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hi!
 I am Sid, a Software Engineer at Google Deepmind.
+At Google, I work on building AI agentic features such as [Gemini Deep Research](https://gemini.google/overview/deep-research/?hl=en).

 I completed my Ph.D. in Computer Science at the [University of Rochester](https://www.cs.rochester.edu/) advised by [Aaron White](http://aaronstevenwhite.io/).

 My Ph.D. focussed on extracting information about events from document collections.
 During my Ph.D., I also worked on building models for extracting other types of semantic information related to events -- event triggers, event chronology, event duration etc.

 My papers are listed on the [publications](https://sidsvash26.github.io/publications) page.
 Full list of publications can be found at [Semantic Scholar](https://www.semanticscholar.org/author/Siddharth-Vashishtha/68972934)/[Google Scholar](https://scholar.google.com/citations?user=4Q4zhC0AAAAJ&hl=en)

-### Work Experience

-{% include work_experience.html %}